markuszoeller/markuszoeller.github.io/posts/drafts/elastic-stack-elk-logstash-part1/index.rst

 There is one pipeline configured, named ``main``.
-The configuration will be shown in the next section.
+The configuration was shown in the previous section.
 To be honest, I have no clue yet what the other key-value-pairs in that dictionary mean.
 My assumption is, that in high-availability setups, these things get important, but ignore them for now.